 A large-scale highway project in the UK worth more than £600 ($790) million aims to increase capacity and reduce congestion on the M6.
 The robotic pre-marker TinyPreMarker was used for 8 km (4.9 miles) of setting out for surface works on the M6 by WJ Group, a UK contractor specialized in temporary and permanent road markings.
 Their customer Balfour Beatty was selected for the M6 project by Highways England to deliver a Smart Motorways Package.

-Launched in 2015, the aim of this £607.4million project is to reduce congestion, increase capacity and ultimately improve journey times for travelers.
-This is done by upgrading the 22 km stretch (13.6 mile) of the M6 between junction 2 at Coventry and junction 4 near Coleshill by to a Smart Motorway.
+Launched in 2015, the aim of this £607.4 ($799) million project is to reduce congestion, increase capacity and ultimately improve journey times for travellers.
+This is done by upgrading the 22 km stretch (13.6 miles) of the M6 between junction 2 at Coventry and junction 4 near Coleshill by to a Smart Motorway.

 When you really think about it, the amount of work that the robot can get through in a couple of hours is absolutely incredible.

 After road construction and before permanent markings, the TinyPreMarker robot was used for 8km (4.9 miles) of setting out for surface works on the M6 junctions 2-4.
 The temporary pre-markings were completed using the built-in GNSS technology and control tablet.

 Among the benefits highlighted by the crew and engineers were increased productivity, greater accuracy of the road markings, a reduced margin for human error and increased safety on the job.
 The operators were able to control and supervise the pre-marking works from a safe distance which allowed for a minimal people/plant interface and fewer disruptions to traffic during the construction phase.